-Due to lack of interest in the old Purépecha dominion, excavation of this site did not begin until the 1930s.
+Due to a lack of interest in the old Purépecha dominion, excavation of this site did not begin until the 1930s.

+Its largest construction is the five yácata pyramids, which line up looking out over Lake Pátzcuaro.
 The other is the large Grand Platform excavated into the hillside on which the yácatas and other buildings rest.

 Today the site is still used for events such as the Festival Cultural de Fin de Año.

 Tzintzuntzan was the capital of the Purépecha Empire when the Spanish arrived in 1522.